 Meg Stuart, born in New Orleans, is an American choreographer and dancer who lives and works in Berlin and Brussels.
 The daughter of theatre directors, she began dancing and acting at an early age in California and regularly performed in her parents’ productions and those made by family friends.
 She made her first dance studies as a teenager focussing on simple movement actions.
 Stuart decided to move to New York in 1983 and studied dance at New York University.
 She continued her training at Movement Research where she explored numerous release techniques and was actively involved in the downtown New York dance scene.

-Her work has travelled the international theatre circuit and also been presented at Documenta X in Kassel (1997), at Manifesta7 in Bolzano (2008) and at PERFORMA09 in New York.
-In 2008, Meg Stuart received a Bessie Award (New York) for her oeuvre and a Flemish Culture Award in the category of the performing arts.
+Her work has travelled the international theatre circuit and has also been presented at Documenta X in Kassel (1997), at Manifesta7 in Bolzano (2008) and at PERFORMA09 in New York.
+In 2008, Meg Stuart received a Bessie Award (New York) for her oeuvre and a Flemish Culture Award in the category of the Performing Arts.
 The Akademie der Künste (Berlin) awarded Meg Stuart the Konrad-Wolf-Preis in 2012.
 Tanz Magazine honored her as Choreographer of the Year 2014.
-More recently Meg Stuart was honored with the Grand Prix de la Danse de Montréal 2014.
+In that same year Meg Stuart was honored with the Grand Prix de la Danse de Montréal.

 © Damaged Goods — firstname.lastname@example.org — +32 (0)2.513.25.40